-PG&E files every three years for the CPUC to review revenues collected for its electric generation and distribution and natural gas distribution operations under its General Rate Case (GRC), and every four years to review its revenues collected for natural gas transmission and storage operations under its Gas Transmission and Storage Rate Case (GT&S).
-PG&E finished its 2014-2016 GRC in 2014 and is currently presenting its 2017-2019 GRC and 2015-2017 GT&S rate case before the CPUC.
+PG&E files every three years for the CPUC to review and authorize revenues collected for certain electric generation and distribution and natural gas distribution operations costs.
+That process is called the General Rate Case (GRC) for electric.
+We file every four years for the recovery of natural gas transmission and storage operations under the Gas Transmission and Storage Rate Case (GT&S).

-Besides the CPUC, PG&E is regulated by the Federal Energy Regulatory Commission (FERC), which determines the utility's interstate transmission charges that make up about 10 percent of the revenues collected in electric rates.
+In addition to the CPUC, the Federal Energy Regulatory Commission (FERC) approves the retail transmission portion of rates that makes up about 14 percent of PG&E's electric bundled rates.
 The remaining 86 percent is for rates and charges to recover those costs overseen by the CPUC.

-While rates are the same across PG&E's service area, the amount of electricity required to move up the tiers over a month is different for each customer depending on their location, whether summer or winter, and whether home heating is electric or natural gas.
-The amount assigned to the first tier is called a "baseline" and represents the minimum level of usage needed to satisfy a substantial portion of the electricity needs of the average customer in a specific service area called a "climate zone."
-PG&E has 10 climate zones across its service area, which do not follow county borders but are instead based on areas with a similar geography and climate.
+While rates are the same across PG&E's entire service area, the amount of electricity allotted at the lowest available price (baseline) is different for each customer.
+That difference depends on location, the season (summer or winter) and the household heating source.
+The amount determined for the baseline quantity represents the minimum level of usage needed to satisfy a substantial portion of the electricity needs of the average customer in a specific geographic region called a Climate Zone.
+PG&E has 10 different Climate Zones across our service area.
+These zones don't follow county or city boundaries, but are based on areas with a similar geography and climate.
 Customers in hotter Climate Zones have higher baseline quantities than customers in cooler zones.